eubnara/eubnara.github.io/doc/content/computer-science/hadoop/monitoring-jute.maxbuffer.md

     - `proposal_size` is a proposal size in bytes from zookeeper server leader to follower.
     - `proposal`?: refer to https://zookeeper.apache.org/doc/r3.7.1/zookeeperInternals.html.

 These values should be lower than `jute.maxbuffer`.
+This setting can be set through jvm argument like `-Djute.maxbuffer=10485760` (10mb).